Clovis-team/hasura-bottleneck/README.md

 ## Tried solution:

-1. Using an intermediate view to try to create a "hard link" between orgMembers(with allowed roles) -> project_id.
-When this method was working well for a tiny amount of data, the "view creation" time at each request was growing wildly when the number of rows/relations in the tables increased.
+1. Using an intermediate materialized view to try to create a "hard link" between orgMembers(with allowed roles) -> project_id.
+When this method was working well for a tiny amount of data, the "view creation" time grow with the number of rows in the DB.
+The implementation can be found here: https://github.com/Clovis-team/hasura-bottleneck/pull/1

 # Setup